5 Ways To Slow Down Your Ageing

 Your clock-stopper: Annual cover.
 “Deeper-penetrating UVA light gets through thick clouds, so is a silent skin ager,” says Lowe.
 Get a decent moisturiser with a high SPF of at least 25 and jump off that Keith Richards fast track now.

-Your wake-up call Feeling like your mouth’s attached to the mains when you sip tea.
+Your wake-up call: Feeling like your mouth’s attached to the mains when you sip tea.
 “Your protective enamel layer gets thinner with age, so the nerves are more exposed,” says dentist Dr Phil Stemmer.

 Your clock-stopper: “Brush your teeth before breakfast and spit, don’t rinse, as this washes away fluoride,” says Stemmer.
 “Don’t brush after drinking fruit juice either – the acid temporarily weakens enamel.”
-Which leaves you spitting teeth.

 Your wake-up call: Swelling that’s the envy of other body parts.
 “Knee problems cause extra synovial fluid to flow in to protect the joint,” says physiotherapist Paula Coates.
 The most common complaint is “runner’s knee” – when the knee cap gets misaligned and grates rather than glides over the end of your thigh bone.